 Expect an in-line Oracle (NYSE:ORCL) quarter in a historically difficult period.
 Expect to see growth from all product segments across all geographies, with better contribution from Europe than reported in recent periods.
 Analysts believe Fusion Middleware focus and growth will continue for the foreseeable future, highlighted by strength in Identity Management opportunities.
 Analysts are increasing our price target for ORCL to $19 from $17 based on our revised DCF, which includes a reduced discount rate (due to reduced risk free rate) and increased confidence in a more promising cash flow growth scenario

 Microsoft (NASDAQ:MSFT) is set to release a cheaper, bare-bones version of the Xbox 360 video game console in Japan to boost flagging sales ahead of the arrival of new machines from rivals later in the year.

-IBM (IBM) announced that the microprocessors that will serve as the digital heartbeat of Nintendo's upcoming Wii video game console are being shipped from IBM's fabrication facility.
+IBM (NYSE:IBM) announced that the microprocessors that will serve as the digital heartbeat of Nintendo's upcoming Wii video game console are being shipped from IBM's fabrication facility.

 In late 2003, thanks to its Treo 600 product, Palm (PALM) staked out for itself the market for handhelds that combined the features of a cellphone, personal organizer and wireless e-mail device.
 Variety of rivals include Motorola Q, Nokia and BlackBerry-maker Research In Motion.